 Yes.
 Your payroll deduction continues when you transfer from one department to another.
-However, if you do not have to pay for parking at your new department or it has its own parking program, you need to cancel your payroll deduction as soon as possible.
+If you do not have to pay for parking at your new department or it has its own parking program, you need to cancel your payroll deduction as soon as possible.
 Complete the CalHR 682 - Account Enrollment Form and submit it to your departmental personnel office so they can process and forward it to SCO's Miscellaneous Deduction Unit by the 10th of the month.

 Yes.
 The Program's payroll deduction differs from the state-administered/owned or state-sponsored parking programs in the way they are coded and processed.
 If you don't cancel your payroll deduction as soon as possible when you move from a private parking lot to a state-administered/owned or state-sponsored lot, you will have duplicate pre-tax parking deductions taken from your paycheck and could face forfeiture of your unclaimed Program account funds.

-No. The Internal Revenue Code (IRC) doesn't allow for the automatic refunds of excess money in your Program account except for certain circumstances.
+No. The Internal Revenue Code (IRC) doesn't allow for the automatic refunds of unused funds in your account except for certain circumstances.